 “When you think of Portland’s profile, it’s a cool town with great food and wine and people who love to read and are serious about the arts,” says Proctor.
 “The idea that you can have a festival of books and ideas that’s incredibly fun to be at, all distilled into downtown with a huge book fair and an entire museum, for [the ticket price of] $15 — this is something that could only happen in Portland.”

-So, which events might you line up for on Nov.
+So, which events did people line up for on Nov.
 5, 2016?
-Perhaps you’ll catch Sherman Alexie discussing his picture book Thunder Boy Jr. with Dave Miller of Oregon Public Broadcasting, or novelists Yaa Gyasi and Colton Whitehead speaking about confronting the legacy of the slave trade in their recent works.
+Sherman Alexie discussed his picture book Thunder Boy Jr. with Dave Miller of Oregon Public Broadcasting and novelists Yaa Gyasi and Colton Whitehead spoke about confronting the legacy of the slave trade in their recent works.
 What about hometown hero Carrie Brownstein (of Sleater-Kinney and “Portlandia” fame) in conversation with novelist Jon Raymond about her bestselling memoir Hunger Makes me a Modern Girl?
-With more than 100 authors presenting on stage, there’s an event (or several) for every kind of reader at any age.
+With more than 100 authors presenting on stage, there was an event (or several) for every kind of reader at any age.

-Since attendance numbers in 2015 exceeded all expectations, Literary Arts has doubled Wordstock’s seating capacity with six new venue partners in the South Park Blocks: The Old Church, Oregon Historical Society, Northwest Film Center and at Portland’5 Centers for the Arts’s Brunish Theatre, Winningstad Theatre and Arlene Schnitzer Concert Hall.
-More time has also been built between events, so guests aren’t forced to leave one stage early in order to rush to the next.
-That’s not to say you’re guaranteed to see everything and everyone you hope to — crowds and lines are an inevitable part of a successful festival.
-But, as Proctor points out, the possibility of missing one event opens the door for catching another.
+Since attendance numbers in 2015 exceeded all expectations, Literary Arts doubled Wordstock’s seating capacity with six new venue partners in the South Park Blocks: The Old Church, Oregon Historical Society, Northwest Film Center and at Portland’5 Centers for the Arts’s Brunish Theatre, Winningstad Theatre and Arlene Schnitzer Concert Hall.
+More time was built between events, so guests weren’t forced to leave one stage early in order to rush to the next.
+That’s not to say you were guaranteed to see everything and everyone — crowds and lines are an inevitable part of a successful festival.
+But, as Proctor pointed out, the possibility of missing one event opens the door for catching another.

 “Part of the value of the festival is you’re going to have an opportunity to discover so many different things that you didn’t expect to see,” he says.
 “That’s really exciting.”